reneabreu/UltimateSpawner/README.md

 ### Creating a Spawn Point
 1. Choose the folder you want to create it
 2. Right click inside it
-3. Then Create > UltimateSpawner2D > Position to Spawn
+3. Then Create > UltimateSpawner > Position to Spawn
     ![How to create a spawn point](Images/create-spawnpoint.png)

-## Why UltimateSpawner2D?
+## Why UltimateSpawner?
-It's not like the best spawn system, but I was tired of creating a new spawn system for every new project I started so I created a spawn system with everything I need.
+It's not like it is the best spawn system, but I was tired of creating a new spawn system for every new project I've started.
+So I created a spawn system with everything I need.
 With this in mind I hope I don't need to create another spawn system again.